SeanMcP/seanmcp.com/src/pages/articles/finding-a-linux-distro-and-software-that-work.md

 ---
 layout: "@layouts/ArticleLayout.astro"
-title: Giving Linux another try, part 2
+title: Finding a Linux distro and software that work
 description:
   After a lot of trial an error, I settled on Raspberry Pi OS and Firefox for my little Linux-powered computer.